FaithAlone.net

 Defining the Doctrine

-Charismatics and Pentecostals have a practice in which they will speak, sing, or pray using indiscernible vocalizations, asserting that they are experiencing the miraculous gift of tongues from the New Testament.
+Charismatics and Pentecostals engage in a practice in which they will speak, sing, or pray using indiscernible vocalizations, asserting that they are experiencing the miraculous gift of tongues from the New Testament.
 Anyone calling them out on this practice is usually quickly accused by its practitioners of having blasphemed the Holy Ghost.

 This article will cover what the gift of tongues was in the Bible, and then will address some arguments by practitioners of modern speaking in tongues.